RaphaelIT7/gmod-holylib/README.md

 ### Hooks

-#### HolyLib:CheckTransmit(table entities)
+#### HolyLib:CheckTransmit(Entity ply, table entities)
+entity ply - The player that everything is transmitted to.
 table enitites - The Entities that get transmitted.
+Only available if `holylib_pvs_postchecktransmit` is set to `2` or higher.

 > NOTE: This hook is only called when `holylib_pvs_postchecktransmit` is enabled!

 ### ConVars

 #### holylib_pvs_postchecktransmit (default `0`)
 If enabled, it will add/call the `HolyLib:CheckTransmit` hook.
+If set to `2` it will also pass a table containing all entitites to the hook (The second argument)

 ## filesystem
 This module currently only contains two optimizations for the filesystem.